 Wakefield, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=akq).

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through September 30, 2014.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through September 30, 2016.

-Next, in stream flow: According to the U.S. Geological Survey WaterWatch for Virginia, average stream flow values for the September 2014 at about 146 stream gages in Virginia and just beyond the state border were in the normal range at about 66 percent of gages; below normal at about 19 percent; much below normal at about 3 percent; above normal at about 7 percent; and much above normal at about 5 percent.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for September 2016 at 153 stream gages in Virginia and just beyond the state border were in the normal range at about 72% of gages, above normal at about 20%, and below normal at about 8%.
 The color-coded, flow-percentile map for this period is shown below.
-The color codes/percentile classes used by USGS to compared flows to historical records for the month are as follows:
+The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 D0 = abnormally dry;